-The Japanese Culture Center in Chicago is excited announce the next six week course on Chanoyu/Tea Ceremony for 2021!
+The Japanese Culture Center in Chicago is excited to announce the next six week course on Chanoyu/Tea Ceremony for 2023!

 *Space EXTREMELY is limited, please do not hesitate in registering.